crcx/rx-nga/Rx.md

       .ref class:word
       .string -

 Each label will contain a reference to the prior one, the internal function name, its class, and a string indicating the name to expose to the Rx interpreter.

-Rx will store the pointer to the most recent entry in a variable called **dictionary**.
+Rx will store the pointer to the most recent entry in a variable called `Dictionary`.
 For simplicity, we just assign the last entry an arbitrary label of 9999.
 This is set at the start of the source.
 (See *In the Beginning...*)

 Rx provides accessor functions for each field.
 Since the number of fields (or their ordering) may change over time, using these reduces the number of places where field offsets are hard coded.

 ````
 :d:link
-  lit 0
-  add
   ret
 :d:xt
   lit 1